Two Paths Diverge

 I'll let you ponder that for a second, until you're no longer composing angry responses to this article.
 When you've convinced yourself that that's indeed correct, the next paragraph is one blank line away.

 I've oversimplified, of course.
-Luke Kanies (creator of puppet) told me directly that he wrote Puppet in Ruby because he wanted to learn Ruby.
+Luke Kanies (creator of Puppet) told me directly that he wrote Puppet in Ruby because he wanted to learn Ruby.
 (I won't claim that Adam Jacob told me anything similar, but I can believe it.)

 If Rails was Ruby's killer application in 2005 and 2006, Rails brought new attention to Ruby, and that new attention brought Ruby to new places.
 The Internet will certainly debate whether Rails is Ruby's primary driver right now, and the Internet incessantly debates whether Ruby or Python or Perl or shell or whatever is better or more popular or more fashionable for non-Rails tasks such as administration or automation, but in 2011 your eyebrows don't automatically raise themselves when you run across an automation tool written in Ruby as they would in 2005 or 2004 or 2001.